redhat-openshift-ecosystem/opct/docs/support-guide.md

 - Working around an issue specific to the cloud provider?

-If the answer to any of the questions above is "Yes" then take the necessary steps to remediate the situation (if needed) through documentation, bug reports, and escalations to meet the certification timeline.
+If the answer to any of the questions above is "Yes" then take the necessary steps to remediate the situation (if needed) through documentation, bug reports, and escalations to meet the Validation requirements.

 After a successful upgrade where any manual interventions aren't a blocker, review the Must Gather that was captured.
 First, check the `ClusterVersion` resource to verify the upgrade was successful:

-Using the `omg` tool...
+Using the `omg` tool:

 ```
 omg get clusterversion